 If this sounds daunting to you, imagine how people who find themselves in this frightening situation feel when the reality of their predicament sets in….

+Our sleepout takes place for just one night on Friday 8th February 2019.
 If you would like to join the sleepout, you will discover the secret Warwickshire location at 4pm on the day, for you to make your own way with all of your worldly belongings to the location where you will be given further information.